TarunNagarajan/TarunNagarajan/README.md

 # 👋 Hey, I'm Tarun

 I'm a Computer Science Sophomore at the **National Institute of Technology, Warangal**.
-I aim to work at the intersection of **AI Inference** and **Systems Engineering** — building fast, efficient, and deployable ML systems.
+I'm studying the intersection of **AI Inference** and **Systems Engineering**.

-Currently, I'm studying Machine Learning while working on a few high-impact projects:
+Currently, I'm learning the principles of *System Software Engineering*

 ---